100489998/Electricity-price-forecasting-using-distance-based-learning-procedures/README.md

 Author: Alba Diego Velarde

-Tutor: Andrés Modesto Alonso Fernández
+Supervisor: Andrés Modesto Alonso Fernández

 This repository contains all the code used in the Master's thesis.

 ## Description

 In the master's thesis, the supply curves and prices of year 2021 of one of the Spanish electricity markets, the secondary market, are forecasted.
 Two benchmark methods, based on a k-NN procedure and two methods based on a combination of k-NN and random forest, are used.
 All these methods require defining a distance between the supply curves.
 An approximation of the $L^2$ distance between functions and two distances called pseudo-Fréchet and pseudo- $L^2$ are used.
-A comparison between the three distances is carried out.
+A comparison between the four methods and between the three distances is carried out.

 ## Data